 Can I Receive Workers’ Compensation Death Benefits in Addition to Damages From a Wrongful Death Claim?

 In many states, workers’ compensation death benefits provides the spouse with the victim’s lost wages along with medical and funeral expenses.
 Workers’ comp does not, however, compensate the family for non-monetary damages such as loss of support and consortium and pain and suffering.
-In addition, damages cannot be recovered for the pain and suffering that the victim endured prior to their death.
+In addition, families should not expect to recover damages for the pain and suffering that the victim endured prior to their death.

-A wrongful death lawsuit can fill the void between the “actual damages” sustained and those which the law of worker’s comp recognizes.
-Claims for wrongful death are brought by a representative of the deceased’s estate and compensation can be recovered for family that was dependant on the deceased for financial support or who received care, comfort or guidance from them, such as a spouse, minor children, or parents if financially dependant on their child.
+Where possible, filing a wrongful death lawsuit can fill the void between the “actual damages” sustained and those which the law of worker’s comp recognizes.
+Claims for wrongful death are brought by a representative of the deceased’s estate and compensation can be recovered for family that was dependent on the deceased for financial support or who received care, comfort or guidance from them, such as a spouse, minor children, or parents if financially dependent on their child.

 Contact an Attorney

 Davis & Brusca are proud to be the wrongful death lawyer Trenton, NJ trusts.
 We have a great deal of experience and recognize the tremendous emotional and financial impact the sudden death of a loved one can bring.
 Our team is hear to help.
-Our wrongful death lawyers are available to review your situation and the options available to you and your family.
+Our wrongful death lawyers are available to review your situation and discuss the options available to you and your family.

-Contact Davis & Brusca for insight into personal injuries and whether other remedies exist in your worker’s compensation injury claim.
+Contact Davis & Brusca today for insight into your claim for personal injuries and whether other remedies exist in your worker’s compensation injury claim.